Want to reduce your plastic waste but don’t know where to start?

 Events such as Halloween and Christmas can be a minefield of plastic decorations and collectibles.
 Far better to ban this type of plastic pollutant and make your own.

-These plastic products are like rats and seem to be everywhere on the planet even though there are plenty of alternatives.
-Ditch the plastic and go for wood, steel bamboo, or a mixture of metal and material instead.
+These plastic products are like rats and seem to be everywhere on the planet, even though there are plenty of alternatives.
+So ditch the plastic and go for wood, steel bamboo, or a mixture of metal and material instead.

 This is a very easy swop.
-Choose the wood, bamboo, or even stainless steel pegs over the plastic ones with no loss to efficiency at all.
-Personally, I prefer wooden pegs as they not only look and feel great but they remind me of my mum as well.
+Choose the wood, bamboo, or even stainless steel pegs over the plastic ones with no loss to efficiency.
+Personally, I prefer wooden pegs as they not only look and feel great, but they remind me of my mum as well.

 Plastic Free Personal Grooming

 We all know about the microplastics that are polluting the world’s oceans and poisoning the food chain.
 However, did you know that some of these microplastics are deliberately added to our grooming products!